knative/specs/specs/eventing/control-plane.md

    service's cluster-local DNS name (of the form `http://<service-name>.<namespace-name>.svc/`).

+Implementations MAY implement additional resolution mechanisms.
 If both the `ref` field and the `uri` fields are set on a Destination, then the Destination's address MUST be the `uri` interpreted relative to the resolved URI of the `ref` field.
 This can be used, for example, to refer to a specific URL off a referenced domain name, like so: